 SkyStream came up with the Updater App which lets them ship the SkyStream Pro with as few apps as possible and then let you choose how you want to configure it.

 That way, if you want a bare-bones Android TV box, you’ve got it.
-But if you want something that’s got all of the most popular add-ons, you can get that too.
+But if you want a fully loaded Kodi box with all of the most popular add-ons, you can get that too.

 It’s really a great solution and it’s only gotten better over time.